 Best fit

-Fish oil is often the value and potency path; krill oil may fit shoppers who prioritize smaller capsules or krill-specific sourcing.
+Fish oil is often the value and potency option; krill oil may fit shoppers who prioritize smaller capsules or krill-specific sourcing.

 Best fit